 An actuarial science minor is right for you if you have a strong interest in mathematics and business.
 Courses in accounting, economics and business are offered through our Sigmund Weis School of Business.

 Why else should you study to be an actuary here?

 Actuarial science students have interned at insurance companies the summer after their junior year, and started their senior year with job offers in hand!

 Minor in Actuarial Science.
 Students minoring in actuarial science will typically have strong interests in mathematics and business.
-Students taking this minor complete with grades of C- or better the following courses: MATH-211 Multivariate Calculus, MATH-441 Mathematical Statistics, MATH-351 Numerical Computing, MATH-352 Numerical Analysis, MATH-355 Operations Research, ACCT-200 Financial Accounting, FINC-340 Corporate Financial Management and either ECON-105 Elements of Economics or both ECON-201 Principles of Macroeconomics and ECON:202 Principles of Microeconomics.
+Students taking this minor complete with grades of C- or better the following courses: MATH-211 Multivariate Calculus, MATH-441 Mathematical Statistics, MATH-351 Numerical Computing, MATH-352 Numerical Analysis, CSCI-401 Machine Learning, ACCT-200 Financial Accounting, FINC-340 Corporate Financial Management and either ECON-105 Elements of Economics or both ECON-201 Principles of Macroeconomics and ECON:202 Principles of Microeconomics.

 Double-counting restriction for interdisciplinary minors: only 12 semester hours of this minor may be double-counted toward the student's major